angeluriot/Galaxy_simulation/README.md

 * A menu to change the settings of the simulation

-* A free camera that you can control with your mouse and your wheel
+* A camera that you can control with your mouse and your wheel

 * It can simulate a unique galaxy :